 I love cookies of all kind, that's hardly any secret.
 Probably because I'm a heavy English tea drinker, and a nice cuppa almost begs for some nice cookies or biscuits.
 Or anything to munch on.
 Bad habit, I know, but that's one little indulgence that's hard to break.
 And I'm not willing to break it at all.

-Let’s see these scrumptious bow tie cookies: regardless of the filling, whether you go for jam, Turkish delight or just a mixture of nuts, nutella, you name it, they are absolutely fantastic.
-The homemade pastry is the best you can get: flavorful, melting- in-your- mouth tender, just perfect.
+Let's see these scrumptious cornulte cookies or bow tie cookies: regardless of the filling, whether you go for jam, Turkish delight or just a mixture of nuts, nutella, you name it, they are absolutely fantastic.
+The homemade pastry is the best you can get: flavourful, melting- in-your- mouth tender, just perfect.

 The most common fillings for Romanian cornulete are jam and Turkish delight.
 And that's what I used as well, I love them both equally, although I tend to prefer the Turkish delight, as the cookies will keep their shape perfectly.
 Jam tends to spread in the oven, although there are ways to pervent that from happening.